JuhooM/mazesolver/README.md

   //10.11.2023

   Made movement functions better, fixed some bugs and added ground sensor for robot to stop when reach dark ground that is the goal.
-This will be the version for while, since I have other things to do.
+This will be the final version for while, since I have other things to do.

+  //24.11.2023

+  The robot will follow left wall to solve the maze and stop at dark area using ground sensor.
+For traveling robot will use pid correction to travel straight, when robot encounters wall ahead it will correct itself according to the wall infront.
+All the movement functions work well.
+Project still missing the implementation of more functional maze solving algorithm for example bfs.
+For the bfs need to add area mapping for example with a graph and solve the maze with it.
+BUGS. sometimes the world encounter problem where it couldn't be calculated and then the robot does weird movements.
+For this I couldn't figure out solution, only changing the robots starting position and timestep values seemed to help.